timothyas/xesn/paper.md

 # Statement of Need

-ESNs are a conceptually simple recurrent neural network architecture.
+ESNs are a conceptually simple Recurrent Neural Network architecture.
 As shown in the [Implemented Architectures](#implemented-architectures) section, they are defined by a simple set of equations, a single hidden layer, and a handful of parameters.